tomaka/spec/src/blocks-finalization.md

 ## Grandpa validators set

-Given a *block header*, the **Grandpa validators set** can be determined through the following process:
+Given a *block header*, the **grandpa validators set** can be determined through the following process:

 TODO finish